PaperMC/docs/docs/paper/admin/reference/paper-plugins.md

 ![Cyclic Loading](assets/cyclic-loading.png)

-Cyclic loading are when a plugin loading causes a loop which eventually will cycle back to the original plugin.
+Cyclic loading describes the phenomena when a plugin loading causes a loop which eventually will cycle back to the original plugin.

 If Paper detects a loop, your server will be shut down with an error similar to this:
 ```